sinricpro/esp8266-esp32-sdk/README.md

 | ```[return]```|  ```bool``` | --- | ```true```: request handled properly<br>```false```: error | ```true``` |

 Note
-: (Values are in Celsius or Kelvin depending on your account settings)
+Values are in Celsius or Kelvin (depending on your account settings

 ---
 ### onThermostatMode